-North Korea is largely isolated and the population do not have or have limited access to information and culture from other nations.
-As consequence, the adoption of foreign words and phrases has been largely discouraged.
-English words are really rare in North Korea language.
+North Korea is largely isolated and the population does not have or have limited access to information and culture from other nations.
+As a consequence, the adoption of foreign words and phrases has been largely discouraged.
+English words are really rare in the North Korean language.
 Most parts of the population speak the Pyongyang dialect.
 Chinese, Japanese, and words of western origin have been stripped from the language in recent years and adapted words generally have Russian origins.

 In South Korea, Seoul is the epicenter of South Korean culture.
-The most part of the population speaks a language based in the Seoul dialect.
-Has been introduced English words in the vocabulary, as well as combining western entertainment.
+Most part of the population speaks a language based in the Seoul dialect.
+Has been introduced to English words in the vocabulary, as well as combining western entertainment.
 Also, Japanese words and phrases have also been adopted into the South Korean dialect.

 Culture in North Korea